StackExchange/StackExchange.Metrics/docs/MetricGroup.md

 # MetricGroup

-Because one of the goals of BosunReporter.NET is to encourage using tags to differentiate subsets of the same data (instead of separate metric names), metric groups are built into the library.
+Because one of the goals of StackExchange.Metrics is to encourage using tags to differentiate subsets of the same data (instead of separate metric names), metric groups are built into the library.
 A metric group is a collection of metrics with the same name, but with different tag values.
 For example, let's say we have a counter which counts every request.
 We might want to tag this counter to indicate how many requests were successful versus how many encountered an error.

 Let's start by defining an enum of the result types we want to track.